Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Maximum: 9999999999
 			"Pimp Amount"					"5"

-			// The Super Tank has 1 out of this many chances to trigger the ability.
+			// The Super Tank has this many chances out of 100.0% to trigger the ability.
 			// --
-			// Minimum: 1 (Greatest chance)
+			// Minimum: 0.1 (Lowest chance)
-			// Maximum: 9999999999 (Less chance)
+			// Maximum: 100.0 (Highest chance)
-			"Pimp Chance"					"4"
+			"Pimp Chance"					"33.3"

 			// The Super Tank's pimp slaps do this much damage.
 			// --